aiven/aiven-docs/docs/platform/howto/billing-assign-projects.md

 You can assign multiple projects to a billing group to [use the same payment card and consolidate the costs](/docs/platform/concepts/billing-groups).

 Each project can only be assigned to one billing group.
-If a project is already assigned to a billing group and you assign it to another, it will be removed from the first group.
+If a project is already assigned to a billing group and you assign it to another, it's removed from the first group.

 :::info
-You must be a [super admin](/docs/platform/howto/make-super-admin) to access this feature.
+You must be a [super admin](/docs/platform/howto/make-super-admin) to access this feature in the Aiven Console.
 :::

 To assign projects to a billing group: